sylefeb/Silice/projects/terrain/README.md

 ## Credits

-- Comanche data extraction thanks to [s-macke](https://github.com/s-macke/VoxelSpace)
+- Comanche data extraction thanks to [s-macke](https://github.com/s-macke/VoxelSpace).
-- Textures and heightfields are downsampled versions of the originals (from 1024x1024 down to 128x128)
+- One example, downsampled from 1024x1024 to 128x128 is provided under fair use for educational purposes.